Religion of the Shang dynasty: Totemism

-Practices
+Acts of worship

 The inscriptional term feng (豊) represented the Shang abstract concept of ritual, which Keightley described as a "scientific" method by which the Shang attempted to prosper all aspects of life.
 Through rituals, the king was able to communicate directly with his most recent ancestors by offering sacrifices, and these ancestors could themselves provide access to more senior spirits – who in turn passed the king's requests to Di.
-Over 50 separate rituals have been identified in oracle bone inscriptions.
-In addition to those known practices, the Shang may have engaged in undocumented activities within a more extensive religious structure, making modern understanding about Shang rituals inadequate.
+Over 50 separate rituals have been identified in oracle bone inscriptions, with probably even more undocumented ones that may render modern understandings inadequate.

 Sexagenary calendar

 Shang rituals followed a sexagenary, or 60-day, calendrical cycle derived from 10- and 12-day subcycles.
 A Shang week consists of ten days corresponding with the 10-cycle signs – later known as the Heavenly Stems – with the order starting with jia (甲), then yi (乙), bing (丙), ding (丁), wu (戊), ji (己), geng (庚), xin (辛), ren (壬), and gui (癸).
 (Note: The concept of a seven-day week possibly reached China during the reign of Zu Jia (12th century BC), although it was never adopted by the Shang.)
 The 12-cycle – later called the Earthly Branches – comprises zi (子), chou (丑), yin (寅), mao (卯), chen (辰), si (巳), wu (午), wei (未), shen (申), you (酉), xu (戌), ending with hai (亥).
 A 10-cycle sign could combine with a 12-cycle sign to form a sexagenary name for a day.
 This early Chinese calendar was featured in various major Shang religious practices, especially those dedicated to ancestors.